Apodini/Apodini/Documentation/Exporters/OpenAPI.md

 brew install swagger-codegen
 ```

-After installing `swagger-codegen`, invoke it as follows, for instance to generate an API client library (i.e., client SDK) for a Angular Typescript client:
+After installing `swagger-codegen`, invoke it as follows, for instance to generate an API client library (i.e., client SDK) for an Angular Typescript client:

 ```shell
 swagger-codegen generate -i OPEN_API_INPUT -l typescript-angular -o OUTPUT_DIR
 ```

-## Providing more meaningful API descriptions
+## Providing Customized API Descriptions

 If you do not further specify descriptions, the `OpenAPIInterfaceExporter` will create a basic OAS document with predefined defaults.
 You may overwrite these by making use of the [`DescriptionModifier`](https://github.com/Apodini/Apodini/blob/develop/Sources/Apodini/Modifier/DescriptionModifier.swift) as well as the [`TagModifier`](https://github.com/Apodini/Apodini/blob/develop/Sources/ApodiniOpenAPI/Modifier/TagModifier.swift) on `Handler` level.